 The third option hands over to the tenant the responsibility for comparing gas and electricity tariffs and switching supplier.
 If you want to keep a handle on who supplies energy to your property, you could include a clause in the tenancy agreement that the tenant has to let you know if they want to switch tariffs or suppliers.

-If you have a relationship or tie-in with a specific energy provider, you’ll need to specify this – and give your tenant the details of your arrangement.
+If you have a relationship or tie-in with a specific energy provider, you’ll need to give your tenant the details of your arrangement and let them know if this will prevent them comparing gas and electric deals and switching supplier.

 To help make sure your tenants don’t end up paying for the previous tenants’ energy use, take meter readings as soon as the previous tenants move out, and again when the new ones move in.
 Then give these readings to each tenant to minimise any disagreements about energy usage.